harisris/trajans_column/README.md

 # trajans_column

-A simple Python based management tool to organise comics, retrieve metadata from Comicvine, and host it as a Flask server.
+Another simple Python based management tool to organise comics, retrieve metadata from Comicvine, and host it as a Flask server.

+Credits to jessebraham/comicvine-search for the comicvine search code.